-If one VM got for example, "Double", it will have double priority for the Xen scheduler.
+If one VM has for example, "Double", it will have double the priority on the Xen scheduler.
 Read more on the official Citrix XenServer documentation.

-VM copy allow to make an export and an import in streaming.
+VM copy allows you to make an export and an import via streaming.
 You can target any SR in your whole XenServer infrastructure (even across different pools!)

-You can create a snapshot in one click.
+You can create a snapshot with one click.
 It will be named automatically.
 After the snapshot is created, you can either:

 - export it on your computer

 - revert your VM to this snapshot (it will restart the VM)